3022249729/Discord-TTS-Bot/README.md

 ```bash
 python main.py
 ```
-To get help of the bot commands, send ``!help`` in the Discord server.
+To get help of the bot commands, send ``,help`` in the Discord server.